 Can I Seek Compensation if a Road Defect Caused My Bike to Flip?

 Possibly.
-We want to see the defect.
+Our team will need to see the defect to determine if you can pursue damages.
 If there is a big pothole that the government refused to fix, we might sue for that failure.
-Bringing any claim against the government is difficult, but our team can help.
+Bringing any claim against the government is difficult, but our team will help.

 Our Toledo motorcycle accident lawyers understand the serious impact a motorcycle accident can have on nearly every aspect of your life.
-Groth & Associates provides the aggressive legal representation you need for maximum compensation.
+Groth & Associates provides the aggressive legal representation you need to receive maximum compensation.

-We can advise you on how to hold responsible parties accountable, as well as advise you on the types of damages you could claim, either through an insurance claim or through a personal injury lawsuit.
-Call today to share your story.
+We will advise you on how to hold responsible parties accountable and on what types of damages you could claim, either through an insurance claim or a personal injury lawsuit.
+Contact us today to schedule a free consultation and get started on your case.

 Call or text (419) 930-3030 or complete a Free Case Evaluation form